Could you be a positive role model for a College learner?

 What we require from our Volunteer Mentors

-All potential volunteers will need to complete an application form and provide two references.
-CRB forms will be included in the application pack.
-If candidates are successful at this stage they will be invited to attend a panel interview.
-Only when a satisfactory CRB is received will the candidate be offered a place as a Volunteer Mentor.
+All potential mentors will need to complete an application form (which includes a CRB form) and provide two references.
+If candidates are successful they will be invited to attend a panel interview.

-If you are interested in becoming a Volunteer Mentor at the College, please contact: Anthony Robinson on 020 8442 3192 for an informal chat or email: firstname.lastname@example.org
+If you are interested in becoming a Volunteer Mentor at the College, please contact